 3. Find Ways to be Sustainable

 Many meal kit delivery services have began partnering with grocery stores to expand their market reach.
 In 2017 alone, in-store meal kits brought in $154.6 million in sales.
-Data science research also shows that 80% of grocery store customers want to see meal kits available in stores.
+Research also shows that 80% of grocery store customers want to see meal kits available in stores.

 Meal kit delivery businesses have an edge over other food suppliers because they can analyze their customers’ order histories and find out their preferences.